selkies-project/selkies-gstreamer/README.md

 ### Install and run coTURN on a standalone machine or cloud instance

 It is possible to install [coTURN](https://github.com/coturn/coturn) on your own server or PC from a package repository, as long as the listing port and the relay ports may be opened.
-In short, `/etc/turnserver.conf` must have either the lines `use-auth-secret` and `static-auth-secret=(PUT RANDOM 64 BYTE BASE64 KEY HERE)`, or the lines `lt-cred-mech` and `user=yourusername:yourpassword`.
+In short, `/etc/turnserver.conf` must have the lines `listening-ip=0.0.0.0` and `realm=example.com` (change the realm as appropriate), and either the lines `use-auth-secret` and `static-auth-secret=(PUT RANDOM 64 BYTE BASE64 KEY HERE)`, or the lines `lt-cred-mech` and `user=yourusername:yourpassword`.
 It is strongly recommended to set the `min-port=` and `max-port=` parameters which specifies your relay ports between TURN servers (all ports between this range must be open).
 Add the line `no-udp-relay` if you cannot open the UDP `min-port=` to `max-port=` port ranges, or the line `no-tcp-relay` if you cannot open the TCP `min-port=` to `max-port=` port ranges.

 The `cert=` and `pkey=` options, which lead to the certificate and the private key from a legitimate certificate authority such as [ZeroSSL](https://zerossl.com/features/acme/) (Let's Encrypt may have issues depending on the OS), are required for using TURN over TLS/DTLS, but are otherwise optional.